-Bedford Borough Council as the Administering Authority has arrangements with its AVC providers to enable employees to make additional voluntary contributions (AVCs) to supplement their pension benefits.
+Bedford Borough Council as the administering authority has arrangements with its AVC providers to enable employees to make AVCs to supplement their pension benefits.
 AVCs are invested separately from the Fund's main assets and the assets purchased are specifically allocated to provide additional benefits for members making AVCs.
 The value of AVC assets is not included in the Fund's net asset statement.